ScottHelme/le-scan/README.md

 The file `log.txt` contains a list of all hosts that are affected and is derived from the official list provided by Let's Encrypt.
 The file can be found [here](https://www.dropbox.com/s/tp47jrpge6brv2g/log.txt?dl=0).

 The file `need-renewing.txt` is the result of my crawler scanning those hosts to see which are still using certificates that are due to be revoked and thus need replacing ASAP.
+I will only scan a site (eTLD+1) once in order to scan more quickly.
+As a result, not all of your hostnames will show here if you are affected.

 In the `results` folder are country based lists of hosts that are still affected.
 The hope is that individuals will choose a list and work to notify hosts on that list that they need to take action.